Uber Partners With the German Automaker Behind the Mercedes-Benz

 Not only does this mean the self-driving vehicles won’t be owned by Uber, it also represents the possibility that the first autonomous vehicle you hail from the taxi app will be a Mercedes.

-“We can combine Uber’s global ridesharing network with the world-class vehicles of companies like Daimler, so that Uber riders can have a great experience getting around their cities,” Uber CEO Travis Kalanick wrote in a blog post Tuesday.
+“We can combine Uber’s global ridesharing network with the world-class vehicles of companies like Daimler, so that Uber riders can have a great experience getting around their cities,” Uber CEO Travis Kalanick wrote.

 The move makes sense for Uber as the company aspires to run a massive network of self-driving car, but not be forced to build them itself.